 - B. That petitioners consented to and paid the assessment in question approximately six weeks after its issuance, and did not protest the assessment, request a hearing or otherwise avail themselves of the remedies available under section 1138 within the requisite time period.
-Accordingly, such assessment became finally and irrevocably fixed at the amount assessed and there is no basis upon which to grant petitioners a refund (Tax Law § 1139[c]). - C. That with respect to the income tax results arising from the sales tax assessment, it is noted that no independent income tax audit calculations were performed.
+Accordingly, such assessment became finally and irrevocably fixed at the amount assessed and there is no basis upon which to grant petitioners a refund (Tax Law § 1139[c]). - assessment, it is noted that no independent income tax audit calculations were performed.
 We note further that it is not inappropriate, per se, to use a purchase markup analysis as a means of reconstructing a taxpayer's income for income tax purposes (Matter of William T. Kelly, State Tax Commn., December 31, 1984).
 However, petitioners herein have produced sufficient evidence on the record at hearing to show that the sales tax audit result was not an accurate indication of additional income flowing to petitioners during the years in question.
-Accordingly, the asserted deficiencies in income and unincorporated business taxes are cancelled (See Matter of D'Angelo, State Tax Commn..
+Accordingly, the asserted deficiencies in income and unincorporated business taxes are cancelled (See Matter of D'Angelo, State Tax Commn., March 27, 1986).